zongzi531/zeact/README.md

-# Zeact
+# Zzeact

-Zeact is a JavaScript library to learn the source code of React.
+Zzeact is a JavaScript library to learn the source code of React.